A DevOps Engineer's Guide to OCI

 • Artifact Registry provides repositories for storing, sharing, and managing software development packages.

-• Container Engine for Kubernetes helps you define and create Kubernetes clusters to enable the deployment, scaling, and management of containerized applications.
+• Kubernetes Engine (OKE) helps you define and create Kubernetes clusters to enable the deployment, scaling, and management of containerized applications.

 • Container Registry lets you store, share, and manage container images (such as Docker images) in an Oracle-managed registry.